AndreiSkrypnyk/Store/README.md

 4. **Add to Cart**
    - Users can add books to their cart for future purchase.

-5. **Checkout order**
-   - Users can place an order and choose a delivery and payment method.

 6. **Administrator Panel**
    - Administrators have access to the admin panel where they can add, edit and delete books.
    - They can also manage orders and users.